Jack Wright is the 22nd coach in Mississippi Gulf Coast Community College history, taking the job in December 2017.

 He coached high school football at Grenada, North Delta Academy and Meridian, where his teams had four 1,000-yard rushers in three seasons while improving from 3-8 to 11-2.

 Wright has a bachelor’s degree in management information systems and a master’s in business administration.
 He earned both while playing as a center and deep snapper at Arkansas State University from 1997-2000.

-Wright and his wife Brooke have a son, Mason, 6, and a daughter, Anne Elise, 3.
+Wright has a son, Mason, 7, and a daughter, Anne Elise, 4.